callrail/grapher-example/README.md

 ## The What

 `Grapher` is an exercise is implementing usage of the CallRail API.
 This is intended to serve as a practical example of what can be done with CallRail's API within a Rails project.
 At it's core, `Grapher` is a simple dashboard app that displays 3 graphs.
 The information displayed via these graphs reflects call data within a specific time frame.
-By using the dropwodn menus located at the top of the page, you can narrow down the call data by date range and call tag.
+By using the dropdown menus located at the top of the page, you can narrow down the call data by date range and call tag.

 ## The How